 - observation of skilled teachers at work in the classroom, followed by reflection and discussion

 - placements in two contrasting examples of our high-quality partner schools, with support from a skilled and dedicated mentor.

 - workshops, tutorials, lectures, guest speakers and small group work.

-- experience in SEN and PRU placements with support from your mentor.
+- experience in SEND and SEMH placements with support from your mentor.

 - weekly learning, training, study and assignments covering all aspects of education and pedagogy (eg the National Curriculum, how to prepare, plan and structure lessons; questioning techniques; special needs and behaviour management) and everything a successful teacher needs to know, be and do.

 Want to find out about our interview process?
 Click here

 Click the button below to hear from our Secondary Alumni.
 From career changers to trainees who joined straight after uni, we hope you find their stories inspiring!